AxaFrance/oss-workflow/README.md

 ## Third Party Contribution

-You are encouraged to contribute to third party repository during your work time :
+You are encouraged to contribute to third party repositories during your work time:
 - The subject must be related to a problem of your project or work
 - Your manager must be notified